 As a final step, you need to get at least one of your .pub files copied over to whatever client system you want to use to connect.
 I leave that up to you since there are many ways of doing this.
 SCP is probably easiest.
 WinSCP is a great program for Windows users or if you’re already connected via SSH, then your SSH client should have a file-transfer utility.
 You can use WinSCP with PuTTY or Bitvise has a built-in client.
 SCP is built-in on most Linux systems.

 Before doing anything else, you obviously need to get your SSH server set up correctly.
 Assuming you’re using the standard SSH package, that’s all handled via one configuration file.
-I encourage you to take a look at the official documentation about the sshd_config file but we’ll go over my typical setup which should be quite sufficient for most use cases.
-Let’s start by taking a look at the entire file:
+I encourage you to take a look at the official documentation about the sshd_config file but, we’ll go over my typical setup which should be quite sufficient for most use cases.
+Let’s start by taking a look at my entire config file:

-####### ### OpenSSH Configuration ####### ### Connection settings Port 222 #ListenAddress your.private.ipv4.address #ListenAddress [your:private:ipv6:address:use:square:brackets] TCPKeepAlive no ClientAliveInterval 60 ClientAliveCountMax 30 Protocol 2 ### Authentication settings #HostKey /etc/ssh/ed25519.key #HostKey /etc/ssh/RSA4096.key #PasswordAuthentication no PasswordAuthentication yes PermitEmptyPasswords no ChallengeResponseAuthentication no UsePAM yes AuthorizedKeysFile .ssh/authorized_keys ### Login settings LoginGraceTime 1M MaxAuthTries 3 MaxSessions 5 #PermitRootLogin no PermitRootLogin yes ### Program settings #Banner /etc/ssh/banner LogLevel VERBOSE X11Forwarding yes PrintMotd no PrintLastLog yes AcceptEnv LANG LC_* Subsystem sftp /usr/lib/openssh/sftp-server
+####### ### OpenSSH Configuration ####### ### Connection settings Port 222 #ListenAddress your.private.ipv4.address #ListenAddress [your:private:ipv6:address:use:square:brackets] TCPKeepAlive no ClientAliveInterval 60 ClientAliveCountMax 30 Protocol 2 ### Authentication settings #HostKey /etc/ssh/ed25519.key #HostKey /etc/ssh/RSA4096.key #PasswordAuthentication no PasswordAuthentication yes PermitEmptyPasswords no ChallengeResponseAuthentication no UsePAM yes AuthorizedKeysFile .ssh/authorized_keys ### Login settings LoginGraceTime 1M MaxAuthTries 3 MaxSessions 5 #PermitRootLogin no PermitRootLogin yes # note: 'AllowUsers' overrides 'PermitRootLogin' so list root here # if you want root to have access!
+AllowUsers root username username2 ### Program settings #Banner /etc/ssh/banner LogLevel VERBOSE X11Forwarding yes PrintMotd no PrintLastLog yes AcceptEnv LANG LC_* Subsystem sftp /usr/lib/openssh/sftp-server

 In this section, we handle the basic connection settings like ports and addresses, good place to start, right?